basterboy/mcp-zephyr-scale-cloud/README.md

 ### **Installation Issues**

 #### **"externally-managed-environment" Error (macOS/Linux)**
-This is a modern Python security feature.
+This is a modern Python security feature (PEP 668).
 Use one of these solutions:
 - **Recommended:** `pipx install mcp-zephyr-scale-cloud`
 - **Alternative:** Create virtual environment (see installation options above)
-- **Quick fix:** `pip3 install --user mcp-zephyr-scale-cloud`
+- **Last resort:** `pip3 install --break-system-packages mcp-zephyr-scale-cloud` (not recommended)

 #### **"No matching distribution found" Error**
 - Ensure you have Python 3.10 or higher: `python3 --version`